clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

 If you want to perform any of these additional tasks, select the :guilabel:`< Manual(Advanced) >` menu item and follow the steps in our :ref:`bare-metal-manual-install` to complete the |CL| manual installation process.
-Otherwise you can follow the |CL| automatic installation steps.
+Otherwise, you can follow the |CL| automatic installation steps.

 Clear Linux automatic installation
 **********************************